ishanz22/ishanz22/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ishanz22&label=Profile%20views&color=0e75b6&style=flat" alt="ishanz22" /> </p>

  I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
-I also enjoy wireframing, ui, ux, and design in general.
+I also enjoy wireframing, ui, ux, and design in general🚀🚀

-- 🌱 I’m currently learning **Java🍵**
+- I’m currently learning **Java🍵**

 - 💬 Ask me about **anything**